mayfield logo

 We love dogs but we ask you to remember that not everyone does.
 We therefore welcome well-behaved dogs but they must be kept on a lead at all times.
 Please bring poop bags with you to clean up after your dog!

-Entry to our farm in Banstead costs £4 per adult.
-FREE entry for children under 16.
+Entry to our farm in Banstead costs £5 per person.
+FREE entry for children aged 12 and under.
 Car Parking on our farm is FREE.
 Mayfield is a dog friendly farm, however, we do ask you to keep your beloved pet on a lead at all times and pick-up any mess after your dog.
-Please note that there is a separate registration fee for professional photographers, film-makers and amateurs conducting shoots – here is the link https://www.mayfieldlavender.com/photographers-registration/.
+Please note that there is a separate registration fee for professional photographers, film-makers and amateurs conducting shoots.
+Please note we do not permit Picnics.

 Please refer to the Visit section of our website for more detailed information.